top of page

 Siddiqui started his own practice, ISSSStudio in 2006 in Brooklyn.
 The studio name comes from a combination of his initials along with his friend Susan Sloan’s, who was the firm’s other original co-founder.
 Prior to independent practice, Siddiqui worked at 1100 Architect, where he was an architectural designer and project manager, and at Kohn Pedersen Fox.
 In 2005, he was awarded the Stewardson Keefe LeBrun Travel Grant by the New York chapter of the American Institute of Architects.
 After over a decade of public use, the name of ISSSStudio was eventually retired.

-He is a registered architect in New York and Texas.
+He is a licensed architect with currently active registration in the State of Texas.

 ACADEMIC CAREER

 Siddiqui was recruited to the faculty of the School of Architecture at The University of Texas at Austin in 2009 with the appointment of Assistant Professor.
-In 2015, he was promoted to Associate Professor with tenure.
-Siddiqui currently serves as Program Director for Interior Design and has also led the Architecture in Europe program.
+In 2015, he was promoted to Associate Professor with tenure. since 2018, Siddiqui has served as Program Director for Interior Design and has also led the Architecture in Europe program.
 He teaches a variety of design studios, visual communication, and theory courses at a range of levels across the curriculum.

 Siddiqui regularly gives guest lectures, workshops, and presentations about his work as a designer, educator, and scholar.
-He has been a visiting artist at the Cranbrook Academy of Art, the Confluence Institute in Paris, and at Boisbuchet.
+He has been a visiting artist at the Cranbrook Academy of Art, the Confluence Institute in Paris, Rog Center in Ljubljana, and at Boisbuchet.
 Prior to his appointment at UT, Siddiqui taught at the University of Pennsylvania, California College of the Arts, and Parsons the New School for Design.